(c) Copyright 2001-2013 David Dilworth

-If pesticides can drift 50 miles and damage crops, it is reasonable to be concerned that any pesticide use within 50 miles upwind of where your food is grown (or where you breathe) could find its way on to your food.
+If pesticides can drift 50 miles and damage crops, it is reasonable to be concerned about any pesticide use within 50 miles of where your food is grown (or where you breathe).

 Do you know which directions are upwind from your home?
 Have you seen a “Wind Rose” for your area?
 It graphically depicts the direction and strength of winds in your area.
 Most meteorologists aren’t even taught this term.
 It is especially important to know when the majority of pesticides are applied to crops (or highways or golf courses) in your area and what direction the wind is blowing when it is done.